-- (1) which is a separate legal person, corporate or otherwise, and - (2) which is an organ of a foreign state or political subdivision thereof, or a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof, and - (3) which is neither a citizen of a State of the United States as defined in section 1332(c) and (d) of this title, nor created under the laws of any third country.

-28 U.S.C. § 1603(b).
+- (1) which is a separate legal person, corporate or otherwise, and (2) which is an organ of a foreign state or political subdivision thereof, or a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof, and (3) which is neither a citizen of a State of the United States as defined in section 1332(c) and (d) of this title, nor created under - 28 U.S.C. § 1603(b).
 Although the FSIA does not on its face explicitly apply to individual officials, the Ninth Circuit has held that the Act applies to foreign officials acting in an official capacity for acts within the scope of their authority.
 Chuidian v.
 Philippine Nat'l Bank, 912 F.2d 1095, 1103, 1106-07 (9th Cir.
+1990).
+Otherwise, "to allow unrestricted suits against individual foreign officials acting in their official capacities . . . would amount to a blanket abrogation of foreign sovereign immunity by allowing litigants to accomplish indirectly what [FISA] barred them from doing directly."
+Id. at 1102.